PizziBoy/M1_SNMP/README.md

 Client/server application to manage the equipment and services of an IP network.
 This project is based on the already existing model of the SNMP protocol.

-## Version : 2.0
+## Version : 4.0

-This release introduces the following concepts : MIB, get_next operation and community.
+This release introduces the following concepts : Manager hierarchy, change in code structure, Observer MIB value

 ### Start app